Looking Back at 13 Years of Navigating By Faith

 My Faith Journey

 In 2012, I was coming out of a long, slow regression in my faith.
 Perhaps, others might call what went through a deconstruction.
+That long, difficult segment of my like journey of my life set the stage.

 I wandered for more than two decades in a spiritual malaise.
 My faith became stagnant.
 I stopped seeking.
 I stopped reading the Bible.
 I stopped praying with purpose.
 I eventually stopped going to church.
+I was shrinking back from God.

 As I look back, I can say that I had accumulated baggage that was holding me back and stifling my spiritual growth.
 I had accumulated theological structures that God needed to strip away.
-That “deconstruction” was long and painful as I languished in spiritual doldrums for over 20 years.
+That “deconstruction” was long and painful as I languished in spiritual ruts for over 20 years.

 I came to a point at which I had nothing to cling to but God and His mercy.
-I didn’t even know if He would “take me back” when I came face to face with the realization that the spiritual life within me was in danger of petering out completely, like a pilot light flickering in a cold wind.
+I didn’t even know if He would “take me back” when I came face to face with the realization that the spiritual life within me was in danger of petering out completely, like a pilot light flickering in a cold windy place.
 I turned to God, and I said, “Where else will I go?
 Only you have the words of life.”

-I noticed it, and I flirted with the idea for many months before I finally relented in my heart to do it.
+I noticed, and I flirted with the idea for many months before I finally relented in my heart to do it.
 I set up an account in WordPress, and I began to write in September of 2012.
 The summary of the last 13 years tells the rest of the story.

 My Writing